Self-organized criticality in a network of economic agents with finite consumption: Introduction: Observing SOC in financial data

-Our model is based in the paradigm of self-organized criticality (SOC)\cite{bak87} where each local avalanche represents one local economical crash.
+Since the main concern in risk management deals with the distribution of the so-called drops in financial market indices, we restrict ourselves to that side of the distribution.
+In a financial market index, one drop is defined as the decrease of the index from one time-step to the next one.
+Each drop on financial markets results from the economical crash of one or more agents, being represented by the collapse of those agents.
 Such local crashes appear at no particular moment and may cascade into an avalanche of arbitrary size, i.e.~a succession of an arbitrary large number of local economical crashes, taken as a global economical crisis.

+We start in section \ref{modelo} by introducing the minimal model that translates the two fundamental assumptions described above into a two body problem without additional assumptions.
+In the section \ref{finnet}, we frame the two body problem in the many body problem assuming that agents connect each other by preferential attachment\cite{barabasi} as expected from other human networks to show the critical behavior of the system with a typical exponent around $5/2$, characterizing the critical behavior in the system, and that the return distribution probability depends directly on the topology of the network.
+We show that our model reproduces the typical behavior of financial indices drops, in particular showing that empirical indices have similar exponent values, around $5/2$.
+The exponent $5/2$ is derived quantitatively based in branching processes and mean-field assumptions and show that it depends linearly on the underlying complex network exponent.
+In section \ref{conclusions} we draw the conclusions.